Things to do in New York

 Visiting the Statue of Liberty on Easter Sunday is a perfect way to spend this special holiday.
 The iconic statue located in the New York Harbor is truly breathtaking, and it's one of those sights that never fails to impress.
 Plus, you can enjoy panoramic views of the harbor from the observation deck and get some great photos to remember the day.
 A perfect way to explore the monument is by taking a guided tour, which will provide you with an up-close view of Lady Liberty, as well as a comprehensive history lesson about her significant impact on American history.

 The renowned Harlem Gospel Choir is the most celebrated gospel choir in America and is internationally known for their awe-inspiring performances.
 Gathering some of the best singers and musicians from churches around Harlem, New York City, and beyond; this gifted choir has been captivating people all over the world with their powerful messages of love and joy.
-Catch them at Blue Note Jazz Club on the 9th of April for a special Easter performance.
+Catch them at Blue Note Jazz Club on 30th March, 2024 for a special Easter performance.

 7. Go on a Museum spree after your easter brunch